RPA-US/bpmloggenerator-frontend/README.md

-# AGOSUIRPA (frontend)
+# bpmLogGenerator (frontend)

-This project is the frontend part of the AGOSUIRPA project.
-To access the rest of the documentation, it is necessary to access the backend part in [AGOSUIRPA](https://github.com/RPA-US/agosuirpa).
+This project is the frontend part of the bpmLogGenerator project.
+To access the rest of the documentation, it is necessary to access the backend part in [bpmLogGenerator](https://github.com/RPA-US/bpmloggenerator).

 ## Before run